 Statistical analyses

-In order to evaluate whether adding information on network structure improves our ability to explain differences in reproductive success - both at the species and the site level - we used generalized linear (GLMs) and generalized linear mixed models (GLMMs).
+In order to evaluate whether adding information on network structure improves our ability to explain differences in reproductive success - both at the species and the site level - we used generalized linear (GLMs) and generalized linear mixed models (GLMMs) respectively.
 In both cases (species and site-level models) we fit two types of models: (i) model 1, that only included simple visitation metrics and (ii) model 2 that additionally included information on network structure.
 These models are meant to be additive, so that the network metrics included are intended to complement rather than substitute the simple metrics traditionally used.

-At the species level, response variables included the fruit set for different individuals of each species analyzed using a binomial distribution, the average number of seeds per fruit analyzed using a normal distribution, and the average values of fruit and seed weight fitted to Poisson distributions.
+At the species level, response variables included the fruit set for different individuals of each species analyzed using a binomial distribution and the average number of seeds per fruit, the average fruit and seed weight fitted using normal distributions.
 The number of seeds per fruit was centered and scaled (i.e., we subtracted column means and divided by standard deviation) to allow meaningful comparisons across species with contrasting life histories.
 As explanatory variables, model 1 included pollinator richness, and the total number of visits received by each plant species; while model 2 added the two network attributes calculated at the species level: average plant niche overlap and centrality.
 For both models, we included plant species nested within site and site as random effects to account for the non-independence of several individuals measured per species and site.

 At the site level, we upscaled our species-level analyses.
 As response variables we had the average reproductive success per site (i.e., average fruit set analyzed using a binomial distribution, average number of seeds per fruit and average fruit and seed weight using a normal distribution).
 We thus had a single value per site and no random effects are needed.
 In this case, model 1 included total pollinator richness and total pollinator abundance (i.e. number of visits received by all plants within the community) as explanatory variables.
 Model 2, in turn, added information on network structure by including nestedness and pollinator niche complementarity as explanatory variables.